The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Respiratory Diseases

 Buckeye chickens can be prone to respiratory infections, including infectious bronchitis, mycoplasma, and Newcastle disease.
-These diseases can be transmitted directly with infected birds or contaminated surfaces.
+These diseases can be transmitted directly from infected birds or contaminated surfaces.

 Symptoms may include coughing, sneezing, nasal discharge, difficulty breathing, and decreased activity.
 In severe cases, respiratory diseases can lead to pneumonia and even death.